joelPuronaho/FP_visualization_tool/README.md

 There has been some issues when working with iOS on some app versions.
 Feel free to modify the code locally if you encounter any issues.

-In case of any additional problems, you can contact the author (you should have the email-address, did not share here to reduce possible spam)
+In case of any additional problems, you can contact the author (you should have the email-address, did not share here to reduce possible spam).
 Also, if you  have some ideas of improvements or happen to implement them yourself, feel free to contact! :)